-The Mountain Weekly News 2019 Splitboard Test took place over 3 months during the winter of 2017/18.
-With the majority of time spent touring and riding in the backcountry.
-Find out which brands made the cut for best splitboard of the year in our splitboard buyers guide below.
+Splitboard reviews from our 2019 splitboards test which took place over 3 months during the past winter.
+With the majority of time spent touring and riding in the backcountry of the Tetons.
+Find out which brands made the cut for best splitboards of the year in our splitboard buyers guide below.

 Thanks to an epic snow year I had the pleasure of testing all these splitboards in deep powder.
 Isn’t that what splitboarding’s all about, searching out untracked snow and getting away from the masses?